repozilla2/sentinel-proxy/docs/PROBLEM.md

 These share failure modes with the upstream controller.

-Sentinel addresses a narrower question:
+SSC/Obex address a narrower question:

 > What enforces physical limits if upstream software is wrong, compromised, or adversarial?